 In 2009, the London Mathematical Society and New Zealand Mathematical Society agreed to set up a new lectureship which is named after Professor A. Aitken, one of New Zealand’s great mathematicians.

-The Aitken Lectureship occurs every two years (in odd-numbered years) when a mathematician from New Zealand is invited by both Societies to give lectures at different universities around the UK over a period of several weeks.
+The Aitken Lectureship occurs every two years (in even-numbered years) when a mathematician from New Zealand is invited by both Societies to give lectures at different universities around the UK over a period of several weeks.

 Aitken Lecturer 2022

-Professor Bakh Khoussainov (Auckland) was the fifth holder of the Aitken Lectureship.
-He visited the UK in June-July 2019 and gave the Aitken Lecture at the General Meeting of the Society on 28 June 2019.
-He also gave lectures at departments around the UK as follows:
+Professor Lisa Orloff Clark (Victoria University of Wellington) was the sixth holder of the Aitken Lectureship.
+She visited the UK from 11 June - 2 July 2022 and gave the Aitken Lecture at the General Meeting of the Society on 1 July 2022.
+She also gave lectures at the following departments around the UK: